ading2210/edpuzzle-answers/README.md

  - Reupload any part of the source code without crediting this repository.
  - Fork this repository, then change or remove the license.

-Forking this repository is fine, as long as you abide by the terms of the GPL.
+Forking or redistributing code from this repository is fine, as long as you abide by the terms of the GPL.
 However, if you don't, then I have every right to submit a DMCA takedown.

 ## Creating the bookmarklet:
 A video tutorial can be found [here](https://www.youtube.com/watch?v=zxZzB2KXCkw).